Home » Elbow Pain Treatment in NYC | Elbow Doctors Specialists

-Before undergoing any kind of treatment, make sure to consult a specialist in the field of elbow pain treatment.
+Before undergoing any treatment, make sure to consult a specialist in the field of elbow pain treatment.

-Elbow pain may be successfully treated with self-help methods.
-However, you should consult your physiotherapist, if after two weeks of self-treatment the pain doesn’t go away.
+You may successfully relieve elbow pain with specific self-help methods.
+However, you should consult your physiotherapist if the pain doesn’t go away after two weeks of self-treatment.
 Arrange a meeting with your physiotherapy specialist if you have tingling, weakness, and numbness in your arm.
-Emergency cases include:

 - Severe pain, swelling, fever, redness, and inability to move your arm